 Instructions

 - While cooking on the second side, spread a generous spoonful of peanut butter onto the burger.
+As the peanut butter melts, it will make the creamy burger sauce.

 Notes